-- Finally, I added the salt, pepper, thyme and chicken broth to the Instant Pot.
-Then, I secured the lid, making sure that the vent was closed.
+- Finally, I added the salt, pepper, thyme, and chicken broth to the Instant Pot.
+Then, I secured the lid, ensuring the vent was closed.
 I programmed the Instant Pot on high pressure for six minutes.

 That’s right – all it takes is 6 minutes on high pressure!

-- After six minutes, I quick released the pressure on the Instant Pot and carefully removed the lid.
+- After six minutes, I moved the vent to quick release the pressure on the Instant Pot and carefully removed the lid.
 I stirred the mixture for several minutes until it became creamy.
 Then I added the cream and Parmesan cheese.